 - Entertainment, a "remix" they supplied vocals for

-- Flatline (A Dev Hynes track confirmed to be the first single from the album)
+- Flatline (A Dev Hynes track which served as the first single from the ultimately-shelved first version of the album)

 - I'm Alright